kimuit/Dairy-Bussiness/README.md

 ## Table of Content

 ## 1. Description
 This is a website of a dairy farm, kor~mom Dairies, designed to enable the owner monitor the production and sale of milk in the farm.
-It aims to enable the owner get automated reports about the production and sale of milk daily from the farm.
+It aims to enable the owner get automated reports about the production and sale of milk daily from the farm...

 ## 2. Installation
 2.1 Requirements